-We wore the ponchos given by the bus tour guide and sat comfortably listening to her narration of the past and present of Big Apple.
+We wore the ponchos given by the bus tour guide and sat comfortably listening to her narration of the past and present of the Big Apple.

 People on the bus were busy taking pictures of famous attractions like St. Patrick’s Cathedral, Flatiron Building, Central Park, Wall Street, and many more as the bus moved from one neighborhood to another.

 We disembarked and embarked on the bus at a few attractions but the wait for the bus and search for the bus stop wasted a lot of time that could have been used to explore more of the city.